 Myth 1: Open-source software is more secure than proprietary software

 Wrong.
 The differences between “open source” and “proprietary” are licenses not security features.
-This blanket statement often implies that “everybody” can look at open-source code and then it gets magically more secure.
+This blanket statement often implies that “everybody” can look at open-source code and then software magically becomes more secure.
 On the other hand, proprietary couldn’t be audited and this must be at least highly suspicious!

-You can ask yourself whether you have the ability to understand and look at the complete source code of a new app, imported libraries and so on.
+Ask yourself whether you have the ability to understand and check the complete source code of a new app, imported libraries and so on.
 Are you used to programming?
 Then, this may be like a walk in the park for you.
 But did you also check every update, especially when software is automatically updated without any visual hints or prompts?
-Did you also check the source code of your operating system?
+Did you check all imported libraries?
+Did you check the source code of your operating system?
 Did you also check the source code of your mostly proprietary hardware?
 Can you understand every line of code, possible risks for the security and integrity of your system?
 Can you understand every algorithm?
 It is a safe bet that this isn’t the case.
 Vulnerabilities like Dirty COW or Heartbleed showed that open-source software isn’t magically secure only because everybody can look at the code.

 A more correct statement is that maintained software is more secure than unmaintained software: You may get more secure software when its developers regularly check the code and fix vulnerabilities as fast as possible.